angelaminchella125-pixel/satellite-image-classification/readme.md

 The "Satellite Image Classification" dataset from Kaggle (Satellite Remote Sensing Image -RSI-CB256) was used, consisting of 5631 images in JPG format.
 The dataset was pre-processed, splitting images into training and validation sets ( as shown in code block 2), and pixel values normalized (https://www.kaggle.com/datasets/mahmoudreda55/satellite-image-classification/data).

-The project (main.py), implemented in 9 blocks of code, follows the following scheme:
+The project (main.py), implemented in 9 blocks of code, follows the following logical scheme:

 * Downloading and setting up the dataset paths.
 * Loading and preprocessing image data.